Dinizasilva/AWS-CloudFormation-Infrastructure-as-Code-Cloud-Infrastructure-Automation/README.md

 And that is what makes this laboratory especially meaningful to me: transforming knowledge into a working Cloud solution.

-**study → practice → understand → build**

-And that is what makes this laboratory especially meaningful to me: transforming knowledge into a working Cloud solution.

 <p align="center">
   <img src="./overview-lab-cloudformation.png" alt="Overview do Lab CloudFormation" width="600">